Amdev-5/crypto-pairs-trading-ai/README.md

 > **A production-grade, research-backed algorithmic trading system combining statistical arbitrage, AI-powered decision making, and institutional-grade risk management for cryptocurrency futures markets.**

+---

+## ⚠️ **EDUCATIONAL & RESEARCH PURPOSES ONLY - NOT FINANCIAL ADVICE**

+**🚨 CRITICAL DISCLAIMER 🚨**

+**THIS SOFTWARE IS PROVIDED FOR EDUCATIONAL AND RESEARCH PURPOSES ONLY.
+THIS IS NOT FINANCIAL ADVICE.**

+- **NOT a recommendation** to buy, sell, or trade any financial instrument
+- **NOT investment advice** - Do your own research and consult licensed financial advisors
+- **NOT suitable for real trading** without extensive testing and professional guidance
+- **HIGH RISK**: Cryptocurrency trading carries substantial risk of loss
+- **NO WARRANTIES**: The authors assume NO responsibility for financial losses
+- **USE AT YOUR OWN RISK**: Only use capital you can afford to lose entirely

+**This project is a technical demonstration of algorithmic trading concepts and AI integration.
+It should be used ONLY for:**
+- Academic research and learning
+- Software development portfolio demonstration
+- Understanding statistical arbitrage concepts
+- Exploring multi-agent AI architectures

+**Before ANY live trading, consult with licensed financial professionals and fully understand the risks involved.**

+---

 ## 🎯 Key Highlights

 - **🧠 Multi-Agent AI Architecture**: Orchestrated decision-making system powered by Google Gemini 2.5 Flash